Toi Pakihi: MANAVATION, Tūraukawa Bartlett

 “We didn’t even know what a business plan was!
 We had the passion, and the motivation, just not the know-how.”

 That’s when the iwi supported through the Toi Pakihi programme driven by Ngāti Whātua Ōrākei Whai Māia.
 “They helped us put together a step-by-step plan to get our kaupapa going.
 Suddenly we had lawyers, we had accountants, we had a business mentor.
 It was not only an investment from a business perspective, but an investment in aroha.
-It was an investment in our whānau going forward, and for that, we are very thankful.”
+It was an investment in our whānau going forward, and for that, we will be forever thankful.”

 “If you don’t value yourself, no one else will.
 It takes courage to even have these conversations to begin something new.
 You put in the hard work, show up day after day, and let the mahi speak for itself.”